Certora/Documentation/docs/cvl/methods.md

 variables defined as arguments in the summary declarations; expressions that combine those variables are not supported.

-The function call may also refer to the special variable `calledContract`.
+The function call may also use the special variable `calledContract`, which gives the address of the contract on which the summarized method was called.
-This variable gives address of the contract on which the summarized method was called (this is useful for identifying the called contract in {ref}`wildcard summaries <cvl2-wildcards>`).
+This is useful for identifying the called contract in {ref}`wildcard summaries
+<cvl2-wildcards>`.

 For example, a wildcard summary for a `transferFrom` method may apply to multiple ERC20 contracts; the summary can update the correct ghost variables as